bitwarden/sdk/crates/bws/README.md

 docker run --rm -it bitwarden/bws --help
 ```

-The Docker image is ran with a non-root user named `app`.
+The Docker image is run with a non-root user named `app`.
 If you need to pass your config file to
 the container, you can use the `-v`/`--volume` flag to mount your local `.bws` directory to the
 default location within the container: